 Young patients, and women during childbirth are more likely than other people to have a post dural puncture headache.

 Your brain and spinal cord are contained in a bag of fluid.
 The bag is called the dura and the fluid is called the cerebro-spinal fluid (CSF).

-If too much fluid leaks out through the hole in the dura, the pressure in the rest of the fluid is reduced.
+If too much fluid leaks out through the small hole in the dura, the pressure in the rest of the fluid is reduced.
 If you sit up, the pressure around your brain is reduced even more.
-This decreased pressure can cause the symptoms typical of a post dural puncture headache.
+This lowered pressure causes the typical headache.